-This pandemic has flipped the fitness industry upside down.
+This pandemic has flipped the fitness industry upside down, leaving every fitness studio owner confused.
 Everyone has opinions about what to do during Coronavirus with their fitness business and their members, but now that the option to reopen has come up, those gaps in opinion widened…

 Now, initially, this article is going to sound pretty harsh but please, stick with me until the end and you’ll not only see where I’m coming from, but that I fully understand and sympathize with where you’re coming from.
 This isn’t about calling studio owners out… it’s about bringing studio owners together for a common cause:

 What’s best for our members and our communities.

 So, where do you stand?
 Then, let’s see where we can agree… or, agree to disagree.
 That’s OK too!